zhijie0503/obsidian-example-lifeos/README.md

   <img src="https://api.producthunt.com/widgets/embed-image/v1/featured.svg?post_id=441390&theme=light" alt="LifeOS&#0032;Template&#0032;for&#0032;Obsidian - Obsidian&#0032;LifeOS&#0032;&#0045;&#0032;Your&#0032;Life&#0032;Management&#0032;Assistant&#0033; | Product Hunt" style="width: 250px; height: 54px;" width="250" height="54" />
 </a>

-- This is a plugin for [LifeOS](https://lifeos.vip), which assist in practicing the PARA method with periodic notes and [usememos](https://www.usememos.com/).
+- This is a plugin for [LifeOS](https://lifeos.vip), which assist in practicing the PARA method with periodic notes, theme notes and [usememos](https://www.usememos.com/).
 - It is recommended to download the [LifeOS-example](https://github.com/quanru/obsidian-example-lifeos/archive/refs/heads/main.zip) to experience it.
 - For more tutorials, please go to [LifeOS for Obsidian Official Site](https://lifeos.vip/)